holzschu/ios_system/README.md

 ## Adding more commands:

 `ios_system` is OpenSource; you can extend it in any way you want.
 Keep in mind the intrinsic limitations:
-- The binary of all commands reside in memory, all the time.
-The memory on any portable device is limited.
-The iPhone 6, for example, has 1GB of RAM.
+- Sandbox and API limitations still apply.
+Commands that require root privilege (like `traceroute`) are impossible.
 - Inside terminals we have limited interaction.
 Apps that require user input are unlikely to get it, or with no visual feedback.
 That could be solved, but it is hard.
-- Sandbox and API limitations still apply.
-Commands that require root privilege (like `traceroute`) are impossible.

 To add a command:
 - create an issue: https://github.com/holzschu/ios_system/issues That will let others know you're working on it, and possibly join forces with you (that's the beauty of OpenSource).